Can you tell me something about yourself and your school?

 What I did not realise is that we had some parents listening in the background, and we had some really positive feedback from them.

 At the end of the event, each one of those alumni said, “Here’s my email address, please get in touch with us!”

 So, it was them learning that they can help and network with other students.
-That’s how we want to build that relationship with our young alumni; that if they need any help, they’re going to come to us, especially via Global Connect, to get the networking and mentoring help that they need.
+That’s how we want to build that relationship with our young alumni; that if they need any help, they’re going to come to us, especially via the Aluminate Community Builder, to get the networking and mentoring help that they need.

 It is the sort of event that, beyond the current situation, we plan to continue doing, because our alumni are across the world, and this is a great way of supporting them and bringing them together!